VysotskiVadim/VysotskiVadim.blog/_posts/2023-05-21-pragmatic-programmer-book.markdown

 > Build the code, not your ego.

 Try to remember a few recent conflicts with your teammates.
-Would the conversation have been different if you had follow those advises?
+Would the conversation have been different if you had followed those advises?

 ### What to learn?